mandelbrot-project/memo_publication_examples/README.md

 ![memo_logo](docs/memo_logo.jpg)

+# Code and Data to reproduce analyses of MEMO paper

+## Interactive HTML plots
-# Website of publication interactive plots available [here](https://mandelbrot-project.github.io/memo_publication_examples/).
+Interactive plots are available [here](https://mandelbrot-project.github.io/memo_publication_examples/).

+## Steps to reproduce
+To do